eegg/school-policies-and-procedures/src/complaints.rst

   * review the action so far
   * suggest further ways in which it might be resolved.

-  He can hold separate meetings with |The Complaints Manager| and the parent, if this is decided to be helpful.
+  He can hold separate meetings with |The Complaints Officer| and the parent, if this is decided to be helpful.
 * When the mediator has concluded his investigation, a final meeting between the parent,